Skip to content

 Name

-The name Polaris is short for stella polaris, Latin for “polar star.”
+The name Polaris is short for stella polaris, which is Latin for “polar star.”
 The name dates back to the Renaissance era, when Polaris came within a few degrees of the north celestial pole.
 The Dutch physician, geographer and mathematician Gemma Frisius mentioned the star as “stella illa quae polaris dicitur,” or “the star which is called ‘polar’” in 1547.
-He determined the star’s distance from the pole to be 3°7’.
+Frisius determined the star’s distance from the pole to be 3° 7’.

 Polaris has been known by many other names throughout history.
 The star’s name in Old English was scip-steorra, or “ship-star,” and an even older name was lodestar, meaning “guiding star.”
 The Old Norse name leiðarstjarna and Middle High German leitsterne share the same linguistic root.
 In the late 13th century, the star became known as Stella Maris, or “the star of the sea.”

-By the early modern period, the name Cynosura was also used for the star.
+By the early modern period, the name Cynosura was also used for Polaris.
 It is the old name for the constellation Ursa Minor, derived from the Greek κυνόσουρα, meaning “the dog’s tail.”
 The constellation was associated with a dog, not a bear, in ancient times.

 In Hindu Puranic literature, Polaris was known as Dhruva, which means “immovable” or “fixed.”